eemitch/ee-plugin-check-organizer/readme.txt

 = Key Features =

+* **Triple Dropdown Filtering** - Three independent dropdown filters for precise result organization
-* **Real-time Search Filtering** - Filter Plugin Check results as you type
+* **File-Based Filtering** - Filter results by specific files in your plugin
+* **Error Type Filtering** - Filter by error severity (ERROR, WARNING, INFO)
-* **Multiple Filter Types** - Filter by file name, error type, or error code
+* **Error Code Filtering** - Filter by specific WordPress coding standard error codes
-* **Smart Highlighting** - Matching text is highlighted in filtered results
+* **Real-time Results** - Instant filtering as you select different options
+* **WordPress Admin Integration** - Seamlessly integrates with the existing Plugin Check interface
 * **Responsive Design** - Works perfectly on desktop, tablet, and mobile devices
-* **WordPress Admin Integration** - Seamlessly integrates with the existing Plugin Check interface
-* **Accessibility Focused** - Built with accessibility best practices and keyboard navigation
 * **No Database Changes** - Works entirely with the existing Plugin Check DOM structure

 = How It Works =

-This plugin works by enhancing the existing Plugin Check tool results page with a powerful filtering interface.
+This plugin works by enhancing the existing Plugin Check tool results page with a powerful triple dropdown filtering interface.
 It doesn't modify the Plugin Check tool itself, but rather adds a layer of organization on top of the results.

-When you run a plugin check, you'll see a new filter interface above the results that allows you to:
+When you run a plugin check, you'll see three dropdown filters above the results that allow you to:

-1. **Search Everything** - Type in the main search box to filter across all result data
-2. **Filter by File** - Click the "File Name" button to search only file names
+1. **Filter by File** - Select a specific file from the dropdown to see only results from that file
-3. **Filter by Error Type** - Click the "Error Type" button to search only error types (ERROR, WARNING, etc.)
+2. **Filter by Error Type** - Choose ERROR, WARNING, or INFO to see only that severity level
-4. **Filter by Error Code** - Click the "Error Code" button to search only error codes
+3. **Filter by Error Code** - Select specific WordPress coding standard error codes
+4. **Combine Filters** - Use multiple dropdowns together for precise filtering
-5. **Clear Filters** - Use the "Show All" button or clear button to reset the view
+5. **Clear Filters** - Select "All Files", "All Types", or "All Codes" to reset individual filters

+The filters work independently and in combination, so you can filter by a specific file AND error type AND error code simultaneously for maximum precision.

 = Use Cases =

-* **Large Plugin Analysis** - Quickly find specific issues in plugins with many files
+* **Large Plugin Analysis** - Quickly isolate issues in specific files within complex plugins
-* **Error Type Focus** - Filter to see only ERRORs or only WARNINGs
+* **Error Severity Review** - Focus on critical ERRORs vs. minor WARNINGs or INFO messages
-* **Code Standard Review** - Search for specific error codes you want to address
+* **Code Standard Compliance** - Filter by specific WordPress coding standard error codes
-* **File-Specific Issues** - Focus on problems in specific files or file types
+* **File-Specific Debugging** - Examine all issues within a particular file
+* **Progressive Issue Resolution** - Work through errors systematically by type and severity
 * **Development Workflow** - Efficiently organize and prioritize plugin check results

 = Technical Details =

-* Works entirely with JavaScript DOM manipulation
+* Works entirely with JavaScript DOM manipulation using jQuery
 * No server-side processing or database storage
 * Compatible with all Plugin Check tool versions
 * Preserves original Plugin Check functionality
 * Lightweight and performance-optimized
+* Uses WordPress core admin table styling (widefat, striped classes)

 == Installation ==

 1. Upload the `ee-plugin-check-organizer` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to Tools > Plugin Check to use the enhanced interface
-4. Run a plugin check to see the new filtering capabilities
+4. Run a plugin check to see the three dropdown filters above the results

 = Manual Installation =

 1. Download the plugin files
 2. Extract the files to your `/wp-content/plugins/ee-plugin-check-organizer/` directory
 3. Activate the plugin in your WordPress admin panel
-4. The filtering interface will automatically appear when using Plugin Check
+4. The triple dropdown filtering interface will automatically appear when using Plugin Check

 == Frequently Asked Questions ==